 International Ethics, Justice and War

-Bachelor course.
-Peace and Conflict Studies.
-7,5 credits.
+FKVC34 – International Ethics, Justice and War (7.5 credits).
+Bachelor course in Peace and Conflict Studies.
 Spring term.